 International Humanitarian Law and a challenge for neutrality

 “What we see is impunity.
 We do have laws and war crimes and it doesn’t have any consequences on what people do and now we have state actors committing these war crimes.
 What we should do to increase respect for IHL is put up mechanisms in which people are accountable.” – Morten Rostrup

-Medical neutrality refers to a globally accepted principle derived from International Humanitarian Law, International Human Rights Law and Medical Ethics, and is based on principles of noninterference with medical services in times of armed conflict and civil unrest.
+Medical neutrality refers to a globally accepted principle derived from International Humanitarian Law (IHL), International Human Rights Law and Medical Ethics.
+It is based on principles of non-interference with medical services in times of armed conflict and civil unrest.
 It promotes the freedom for physicians and aid personnel to care for the sick and wounded, and to receive care regardless of political affiliations.
-Attacks on and misuse of medical facilities, transport and personnel for political means are condemned.
+Concomitantly, attacks on and misuse of medical facilities, transport and personnel for political means are condemned.

-The recent escalation of attacks on medical and aid personnel emphasize the need to strengthen the legal instruments and consequences of war crimes and challenge those who do not follow them.
-An example of this can be seen in the current Counter-terrorism Law In Syria, which declares that medical facilities operating in opposition-held areas are legitimate targets of military violence (8).
-There are, however, positive examples such as Serbia who sanctioned the unauthorized use of Red Cross emblem with fines.
-Or Mexico where it is now illegal to compel medical personnel to witness or testify based on patient information and it’s also illegal for judges and prosecutors to make such evidence admissible in court.
+The recent escalation of attacks on medical and aid personnel emphasizes the need to strengthen the legal instruments and consequences of war crimes, and challenge those who do not follow them.
+An example of this can be seen in the current Counter-Terrorism Law in Syria, which declares that medical facilities operating in opposition-held areas are legitimate targets of military violence (10).
+There are, however, positive examples such as Serbia that sanctioned the unauthorized use of Red Cross emblem with fines.
+Or Mexico, where it is now illegal to compel medical personnel to witness or testify based on patient information, and it is also illegal for judges and prosecutors to make such evidence admissible in court (10).

 Another solution is to question the actions of humanitarian organisations and their protocols.
 The actors in the field need to be brave enough to criticize humanitarian organisations that are themselves violating the rules, carrying weapons or becoming closely tied with military forces.